codeforkjeff/dbt-sqlite/README.md

 A SQLite adapter plugin for dbt (data build tool)

 This is an 'experimental' plugin.
 Features are missing, need to be implemented, or broken.
-Use at your own risk and please report bugs!
+Use at your own risk.
+Issues and PRs welcome!

 ## How to Use This